 Angela – Hamburg, Germany

-Tags2nd People's Challenge 2nd Referendum 16-17 1975 Article 50 Boris Johnson brexit Britain business campaign Churchill consequences conspiracy theory Crowd Justice Democracy disenfranchisement Dunkirk EEC emigration employment EM UK EU EU expat in UK EUFacts eulawanalysis EU march EU migrants euobserver EUrights Europe expatriates facebook France free-trade funding Germany government grassroots Greece High Court immigration infographics information Jon Danzig Labour Leavers Lies lies myths Norway overseas voting People's Challenge personal personal account population post-Brexit pro-EU Prof Minford Rebuttal referendum reflections Supreme Court terrorism TTIP Twitter UK citizens UK expatriates UKvoting United States of Europe VE Day videos VotesforLife voting Why workers Young Europeans Network
+Tags2nd People's Challenge 2nd Referendum 16-17 1975 Article 50 Boris Johnson brexit Britain business campaign Churchill consequences conspiracy theory Crowd Justice Democracy disenfranchisement Dunkirk EEC emigration employment EM UK EU EU expat in UK EUFacts eulawanalysis EU march EU migrants euobserver EUrights expatriates facebook France free-trade funding Germany government grassroots Greece High Court immigration infographics information Jon Danzig Labour Leavers Lies lies myths Norway overseas voting People's Challenge personal personal account population post-Brexit pro-EU Prof Minford Rebuttal referendum reflections Supreme Court terrorism TTIP Twitter UK citizens UK expatriates UKvoting United States of Europe VE Day videos VotesforLife voting What is best for UK?
+Why workers Young Europeans Network

 - Follow Say Yes 2 Europe – Remain in the EU on WordPress.com